-The main sign up period of Do It In A Dress is in August, where we pack up all your dress orders and get them sent off to you before the campaign officially kicks off in September 1st!
-Then the campaign runs for two months, with the last day being October 31st.
-One of our biggest days in the campaign is October 11th - International Day of the Girl.
-A lot of people choose to host their Do It In A Dress events on this day!
+The main sign up period of Do It In A Dress is in August, where we pack up all your dress orders and get them sent off to you before the campaign officially kicks off in September 1st.
+The campaign runs for two months, with the last day being October 31st.
+One of our biggest days in the campaign is October 11th - International Day of the Girl – when a lot of people choose to host their Do It In A Dress events.
 However, if you, your school, college or workplace would like to take part in Do It In A Dress at another time of the year, you are more than welcome to!
 You can sign up here.

 How long does the campaign run for?

 The Do It In A Dress campaign officially runs for one month, from September 8th (International Day of Literacy) to October 11th (International Day of the Girl), but you can take part at other times during the year if this period doesn't suit you.